 The Importance of Fellowship in Recovery

 For those struggling with alcohol or substance abuse, fellowship with other people who are also going through the recovery process is essential.
 At Roots Recovery, fellowship forms the backbone of our treatments and methods.
 Socialization is important, and it’s natural for us to seek relationships and friendships that allow us to be vulnerable and open about who we are.
-Fellowship has immense intrinsic value; regardless of context, it makes our lives better and more meaningful.

 Fellowship in rehabilitation typically takes the form of a support group, often formed from 12-step programs and other methods.
 In fact, even when fellowship is not the underlying basis for a treatment model, friendships and community typically emerge anyway, as shared experiences bring people together.
 Below, we’ve outlined several reasons why fellowship is important in your recovery journey.